elastic/ecs/rfcs/text/0010-email.md

 ### Additional event categorization values

-Should a new event.category field (email) be created, and, if so, which `event.type` values the `email` category should be combined with.
+Should a new event.category field (email) be created, and, if so, which `event.type` values the `email` category should be combined with?

 ### Display names